vauxite-org/typescript-logging/README.md

 * [Contributing](#contributing)
 * [History and changelog](#history-and-changelog)

-`Note: Release 0.5.0 deprecated several methods e.a, please see the changelog to find out what - everything deprecated will be removed in 0.6.0.`
+`Note: Release 0.6.0 removed several previously deprecated methods e.a, please see the changelog to find out what`

 ## Installation